wistia/wistia-open-docs/_posts/updating-your-popover-embeds.md

 ### Updating Popover Embeds Before February 1, 2016

 On February 1, 2016, Wistia will be making a change to one of our CDN providers.
-This update will affect old popover embeds created before October 2015.
+This infrastructure update will affect old popover embeds created before October 2015.

-We’re making a change to Wistia's infrastructure that will deprecate old popover embeds.

-If you’re affected, you’ll need to replace the old code with the new popover code.
-The good news is that this change will improve the user experience for you and your viewers, since the new popovers embeds are more reliable and versatile.
+If your popover embeds are affected, you’ll need to replace the old code with the new popover code.
+The good news is that this change will improve the user experience for you and your viewers, since the new popover embeds are more reliable and versatile.

 Normally, your popover embeds should look like this: